 “In a sinkhole, there is some void or a cave that allows sediment on the surface,” Van Beynen said.
 “A depression is when you have that happening but instead of a sudden collapse, there is a slow peculation of fine sediment being washed into a void.

-According to United States Geological Survey, Florida is one of the states that have dealt with the most sinkholes, because of the limestone land surface.
+According to United States Geological Survey, Florida is one of the states that has dealt with the most sinkholes, because of the limestone land surface.

 So far in 2019, Pasco officials have received nearly 300 calls about depressions and sinkhole activity.